Farai Chideya

 Farai Chideya (/fəˈraɪ tʃᵻˈdeɪ.ə/; born July 27, 1969, in Baltimore, Maryland, United States) is an American novelist, multimedia journalist, and radio host.
 She produced and hosted Pop and Politics with Farai Chideya, a series of radio specials on politics for 15 years.
 She is the creator and host of the podcast Our Body Politic, which launched in September 2020.

 Additionally, since 2012 Chideya has held the position of distinguished writer in residence at the Arthur L. Carter Journalism Institute of New York University, where she teaches courses in radio production and media economics.

 Early life

 Chideya was born on July 27, 1969, in Baltimore, Maryland.
 Her mother is from Baltimore, and her father is from Zimbabwe.

-Chideya holds a Bachelor of Arts in English literature from Harvard College.
+Chideya holds a Bachelor of Arts degree in English literature from Harvard College.
 She graduated from Harvard in 1990, magna cum laude.